bnnm/frontend/ripping-guidelines.md

 Instead name them in track order, like `Track02.flac` or `Track02 - Title.flac`, `Track03.flac` and so on, so the origin is clearer.
 You can use a `.m3u` to reorder if needed.

+Note that regular `.wav` (`bgm01.wav`) should not be converted to `.flac`.

 #### Don't mix games from different platforms
 Some games have different formats per platform (PC vs PS2 vs GameCube).

 Some cases files are 99% the same save for a few files.

 For now simply upload a separate set per platform and don't make subdir for PC / PS2 / GC with the few different files; there is enough server space to keep them separate.

+#### Remove byte-duplicates as needed
+Games often have several "full duplicates" (copies of the same file with different names) and "partial duplicates" (files that have different header but byte-exact audio content).

+Generally it's better to remove dupes if there are a lot of them, but just a few it shouldn't matter too much.
+Excess dupes can be fixed later anyway, and `.m3u` may include only "main" files too.

+It may be useful to leave them to avoid 'holes' in file numbering (`stage03.fsb`=original, `stage06.fsb`=dupe of 03), but if it's a bunch of demuxed videos from different regions it's better to remove them.

+Files that sound *similar* but aren't byte-duplicates should be kept, such as quieter variations or re-encodes at different qualities.
+Sometimes there are subtle differences that may not be apparent at first.

 ## [Fix - (explanation)] sets